-Statement of Task (8): Evaluate whether the format of the Denver workshop promoted the open exchange of ideas and suggestions for improvement.

-The committee finds that while the format of the Denver workshop was designed to promote the open exchange of ideas and suggestions for improvement and did succeed to some extent in this regard, changes in the goals of the workshop shortly before it began; relatively low attendance at the workshop, particularly from non-governmental groups, including industry; and heterogeneity in the formats of the break-out sessions diminished the level of inclusiveness and strategic planning evidenced at the workshop.
-Following the Denver workshop there has been a significant effort by the JSOST leadership to reach out to the ocean science community through meetings and formal public comment.
+In its statement of task, the committee was asked to evaluate whether the format of the Denver workshop promoted the open exchange of ideas and suggestions for improvement (Task 8).
+The committee finds that while the format of the Denver workshop was designed to promote the open exchange of ideas and suggestions for improvement and did succeed to some extent in this regard, changes in the goals of the workshop shortly before it began; relatively low attendance at the workshop, particularly from nongovernmental groups, including industry; and heterogeneity in the formats of the breakout sessions diminished the level of inclusiveness and strategic planning evidenced at the workshop.
+Since the Denver workshop there has been a significant effort by the JSOST leadership to reach out to the ocean science community through meetings and formal public comment.
 The committee commends the JSOST leadership for this series of public outreach meetings.